uziins/sqlython/README.md

 #### Parameters

-- data (dict|required) - A dictionary of key-value pairs to update in the database.
+- data (dict|kwargs|required) - A dictionary of key-value pairs or keyword arguments to update in the database.

 Update records in the database.
 Must be called after a `where()` method.